When will the first cookbook/dining guide be published? (And what’s happening while we wait?)

 When it comes to ingredient sources, we consider the Pacific Northwest to be our local food system.

 In terms of restaurants, businesses, and nonprofits, we’re focused on the 253 area code, which centers on Tacoma but includes neighboring communities.
-That definition may expand in the future, depending on where the series goes after the first few books, but we’ll make sure to keep you updated!
+The first book includes eateries from Federal Way, Milton, Parkland, Steilacoom, and Gig Harbor.

 The book is called Tacoma Aroma: Savor the Flavor…why are non-Tacoma restaurants included?